My Co-op

 District 1 directors represent members in Greene, Perry, Wayne counties in Mississippi and Washington County in Alabama.
 Three directors are elected and hold office from this district in posts 1, 2, and 3.

-District 2 directors represent members in George or Stone counties in Mississippi and Mobile County in Alabama.
+District 2 directors represent members in George and Stone counties in Mississippi and Mobile County in Alabama.
 Three directors are elected and hold office from this district in posts 1, 2, and 3.

 District 3 directors represent members in Jackson and Harrison counties in Mississippi.
 Four directors are elected and hold office from this district in posts 1, 2, 3, and 4.